Priya-1543/Pulpy-Juices/README.md

 # Pulpy-Juices
 Pulpy-Juices is a web application developed with the **Django framework**.
-Its primary purpose is twofold: to **gather feedback** from real customers about the various products, and to present the juice company manager with an **analysis of the feedback** received from all clients.
+Its primary purpose is twofold: to **gather feedback** from real customers about the various products, and to present the juice company manager with an **analysis of the feedback** received from all customers.
 The analysis is displayed in various graphs to aid comprehension.

 `